bitovi/academy/src/react/10-context-hooks.md

 @highlight 22,only

 The method for consuming contexts has now shifted from callbacks from within JSX to simple, procedural function calls.
 This has the benefit of making the code flatter, and easier to read.
-Additionally, using multiple consumers becomes significant cleaner.
+Additionally, using multiple consumers becomes significantly cleaner.

 #### Without Hooks: